GustavoVaAsc/Compiler-Team2/README.md

 * No support for arrays, input statements, or memory-related features like pointers.
 * All data must be initialized and handled directly within the program without runtime input.
 * The language enforces static typing using the supported datatypes listed above.
+* If instruction could not handle "else if"

 These constraints simplify both parsing and evaluation, allowing the focus to remain on the core concepts of language structure, syntax rules, and compilation stages.